carlosgj94/flask-azure/readme.md

 * Make an issue on GitHub about something that bothers you.
 Preferably, that something relates to this project.
 * Make a Pull Request fixing something that bothered you about this project.

-To find things I was too lazy to do yet, clone the repo and run `. lazy.sh`, then do some of those things.
+To find things I was too lazy to do yet, clone the repo and run `make lazy`, then do some of those things.
 If you do, then if I ever meet you in person, I will buy you a food and render you a firm handshake.